-This section establishes the range of frontage types permitted within the Mixed Use and Transit Center Planning Areas.
+This section establishes the range of frontage types permitted within the Mixed Use PlanningAreas.
 All of the frontage types described below are permitted within the Mixed Use Planning Areas.
-The storefront, gallery, and arcade frontages are permitted within the Transit Center Planning Area.

 3.5.1 Storefront

 Storefronts will have a frontage where the façade is aligned close to or at the property line with the building entrance directly adjacent to the sidewalk.
 This is the conventional ground floor retail frontage type, typically associated with substantial windows on the sidewalk level, with an awning positioned above to overlap the sidewalk.